Close Menu

 DIFFERENCES IN FUNCTION ON THE AUTISM SPECTRUM

 The terms “high functioning autism” and “low functioning autism” were previously used to describe the different levels of support and overall abilities of those with autism.
-However, it’s important to note that these terms are no longer officially used in diagnostic manuals like the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+However, it’s important to note that these terms are no longer officially used in manuals like the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 That being said, the terms may still be used by some to describe individuals with autism who have varying levels of needs.
 Here is an understanding of the differences: